Keyang/node-csvtojson/readme.md

 * number: Convert value to number
 * omit: omit the whole column

-This will override types infered from `checkType:true` parameter.
+This will override types inferred from `checkType:true` parameter.
 More built-in parsers will be added as requested in [issues page](https://github.com/Keyang/node-csvtojson/issues).

 Example: